 We Have Less Control Over Things Than You Think We Do

 The state adopts standards that we have to teach.
 The Board of Education approves programs that we’re required to use.
 The district’s administrators are under pressure to improve test scores, and that filters down to us.
-We may be “there for the kids,” but we’re also employees of our districts.
-So while we may want to teach your child other things and in other ways, we usually have less autonomy than you suspect.
+We may be “there for the kids,” but we’re also employees.
+So while we may want to teach your child other things and in other ways, we usually have less discretion than you suspect.
 When you complain about our math program, you put us in a difficult position.
 We might very well agree with you, but saying so would be unprofessional.

 We Do It All Ourselves

-We don’t have office assistants.
-Any communication that comes home from us was typed by us.
-Because we have many urgent things to do, we likely typed that newsletter in ten minutes and read it over once before hitting print.
-If we make the same grammatical or spelling mistake three times, then you can safely assume we missed a lesson somewhere along the way.
-But the other typos are a result of never having enough time to do all aspects of our jobs at the level we’d like to.
+Teachers don’t have office assistants.
+We type all of our own newsletters and emails.
+Because we have many other urgent things to do, we likely typed that newsletter in ten minutes, while being interrupted three times, and then quickly read it over once before hitting print and running out of the room to pick up our students from some other class.
+Those typos aren’t because we’re idiots.
+They are a result of never having enough time to do all aspects of our jobs at the level we’d like to.

 We Forget Stuff

 There are a LOT of things that happen during the day.
 We may read an email from you right before the office interrupts with an announcement and a girl picks a scab and comes running for a Band-Aid.
 The contents of your email can quickly become forgotten amid the hustle and bustle of our days.
 We don’t recall everything that happens.
 If we send an email home explaining that Tommy had a rough day, don’t be surprised if we’re unable to recall the six things Tommy specifically did that led to the email.
-All we know is he annoyed us all day.
+All we remember is he was disruptive

 We’re Really Busy

 We don’t have office jobs.
 We have a computer, but there’s a very good chance we won’t sit in front of it at all the entire day.
 If you email at 10 a.m. asking us to tell Timmy to ride the bus home after school and you don’t get a response back, you should call the office.
-We either didn’t check our email or we read it and forgot (see Forgetting Details above).
+We either didn’t check our email or we read it and forgot (see We Forget Stuff above).

 We’re More Annoyed Than You About Buying School Supplies